 He was, until May 2005, President and Chief Executive Officer of Raymond Chabot Grant Thornton in Montréal, as well as Chairman of the Board of Grant Thornton Canada.
 He has also been a member of the Board of Governors of Grant Thornton International.
-Mr. Lavigne is a Fellow Chartered Accountant of the Ordre des comptables professionnels agréés du Québec and a member of the Canadian Institute of Chartered Accountants since 1973.

 Mr. Lavigne has been a director and Chair of the Pension Committee and a member of the Audit Committee of Canada Post Corporation until May 2018.
 Mr. Lavigne has been a director and a member of the Audit Committee and Chair of the Human Resources and Compensation Committee of QI and of QMI as well as a director and member of the Audit Committee of Videotron Ltd. until May 2016.
 He also served on the Board of Directors of, and was a member of the Audit Committee of, the Caisse de dépôt et placement du Québec from 2005 to 2013, and Chair of the Audit Committee and member of the Risk Management Committee from 2009 to 2013.
+Mr. Lavigne also served on the Board of Directors of Laurentian Bank of Canada from March 2013 to March 2020.